 Cooking time for fish, as well as mollusks and crustaceans, is relatively quick.
 For fish of various kinds, the required temperature is around 126 degrees Fahrenheit, while cooking time would be between 20 to 40 minutes, which would also depend on thickness.
 Thicker cuts would require longer cooking time.

-For Shrimps, Scallops, and Lobsters, it is advised to keep a 140 degree temperature, with shrimps taking the quickest at 30 to 40 minutes, Lobsters at 45 minutes to an hour, and Scallops at 40 minutes to an hour.
+For shrimp, scallops, and lobster, it is advised to keep a 140 degree temperature, with shrimp taking the quickest at 30 to 40 minutes, lobster at 45 minutes to an hour, and scallops at 40 minutes to an hour.

 Fruits and Vegetables

 For these kinds of produce, cooking time is not really a point of concern, given that a lot of these are pretty harmless when raw, and as a matter of fact, it is advised for vegetables to be consumed with as little cooking/processing as possible.

 Having said that, root and tender vegetables should all be cooked at 183 degrees Fahrenheit, with a minimum of 1-2.5 hours to a maximum of 4 hours for the root type, and a minimum of 30 minutes to a maximum of 1 hour and 30 minutes for the tender variety.

 Fruits are quick-cooking as well, and are to be cooked at the same temperature as vegetables.
 Firm types require a 45-min to 2-hour cooking time, with soft varieties having a cooking time of 30 minutes to an hour.